 Proposed operations as described in Volume 3, Chapter 2 include introducing live-fire weapons training into the Tinian Military Lease Area.
 There would be no permanent support facilities, equipment, or ammunition storage because the type of training conducted would require Marines to bring their own equipment and remove it when they are finished.
-During range operations, Marines would set up manned traffic control points, range flags, and Safety Distance Zone (SDZ) observation points.
-Controlled access would be allowed to historic sites and northern beaches during training activities in accordance with procedures described in Section 2.3.4.4.
+During range operations, Marines would set up range flags and Safety Distance Zone operations points.
+Controlled access would be allowed to historic sites during training activities in accordance with procedures described in Section 2.3.4.4.

-Marines who participate in the training would be transported to Tinian from Guam for the proposed one week per month company-level training exercises.
+Marines who participate in the training would be transported to Tinian from Guam for the proposed 1 week per month company-level training exercises.
 Approximately 200-400 Marines would be expected to train at any one time.